sean-zhang-dbx/genie-api-best-practices-pub/README.md

-# Genie API Client Package
+# Genie API Client Template

 A starter Python repo for interacting with the Databricks Genie API, featuring error handling, exponential backoff, and stress testing capabilities.
 The purpose of this repo is to demonstrate back-off and stress testing, rather than a full end-to-end package to converse with Genie.